linuxplayground/z80-compiler-kit-libcpm/docs/libcpm.md

 You can find an example of how to use the fileio functions in the
 \"test\" folder.
 The \"fcntl.h\" header file contains lots of additional information.

-## malloc, free

-There are two parts to the malloc / free implementation in this library.
-The first is the implementation of the \"sbrk()\" system call and the second is the malloc and free functions themselves.

-The sbrk() function was copied and adapted from the HiTech C compiler project.

-The malloc and free functions are transcribed directly from \"The C Programming Language - Second Edition\" By Biran W. Kernignhan and Dennis M. Ritchie.

-There are is no defragmentation or garbage collection.
-Malloc doesn't usually make all that much sense in embedded environments.

 # Graphics Programming {#graphicsprogramming}